duddex/duddex-vcv/README.md

 A collection of modules for [VCV Rack](https://vcvrack.com/) by duddex.

 **Note:** These modules were created as an experiment in how GitHub Copilot and LLMs can assist in software development.
-The code, panel layouts, and documentation were generated with significant LLM support using Claude Opus 4.6.
+The entire workflow — from setting up the build environment (downloading and configuring MSYS2/MinGW and the Rack SDK), to writing module code, designing panel layouts, and authoring this very README — was done with significant LLM support using GitHub Copilot with Claude Opus 4.6.

 ## Modules